Kingdom of Benin: Human sacrifice

-Forty-one female skeletons thrown into a pit were discovered by the archaeologist Graham Connah.
-These findings indicate that human sacrifice or execution of criminals took place in Benin in the thirteenth century AD.
+Many 19th century reports by European travelers and colonizers emphasize the practice of Juju human sacrifice, in Benin, and these have colored later scholarly works on the kingdom.
 From the early days, human sacrifices were a part of the state religion.
 But many of the accounts of the sacrifices, says historian J. D. Graham, are exaggerated or based on rumour and speculation.
 He says that all of the evidence "points to a limited, ritual custom of human sacrifice, many of the written accounts referring to the human sacrifices describe them as actually being executed criminals".

+Forty-one female skeletons thrown into a pit were discovered by the archaeologist Graham Connah in the 1960s.
+He interpreted these findings as showing that human sacrifice or execution of criminals took place in Benin in the thirteenth century AD.
+The skeletons show no signs of violence, however, and may instead be a mass grave from a bubonic plague outbreak.

 Edo historian Professor Philip Igbafe states that in pre-colonial Benin, the tradition was that only slaves could be sacrificed.
 This could include hardened criminals and those who had committed serious crimes, who would either be executed or sold into slavery.
 Sacrifices were made at the anniversary of the Oba's father, at the annual bead ceremony, and to propitiate the gods when poor weather threatened crops or when an epidemic threatened.
 In addition, the threat of a major calamity or national disaster was also an occasion for sacrifices.

 Humans were sacrificed in an annual ritual in honour of the god of iron, where warriors from Benin City would perform an acrobatic dance while suspended from the trees.
 The ritual recalled a mythical war against the sky.

 Sacrifices of a man, a woman, a goat, a cow and a ram were also made to a god called "the king of death".
 The god, named Ogiuwu, was worshipped at a special altar in the centre of Benin City.

 There were two separate annual series of rites that honored past Obas.
 Sacrifices were performed every fifth day.
 At the end of each series of rites, the current Oba's deceased father was honored with a public festival.
 During the festival, twelve criminals, chosen from a prison where the worst criminals were held, were sacrificed.

 By the end of the eighteenth century, three to four people were sacrificed at the mouth of the Benin River annually, to attract European trade, according to one source.

 Burials

 The monarchy of Benin was hereditary; the eldest son was to become the new Oba.
 In order to validate the succession of the kingship, the eldest son had to bury his father and perform elaborate rituals.
-If the eldest son failed to complete these tasks, the eldest son might be disqualified from becoming king.
+If the eldest son failed to complete these tasks, he might be disqualified from becoming king.